Jayad619/E-Commerce-Backend/README.md

-run `npm install` in terminal to install the dependencies. run `source schema.sql` in sql to create database run `node seeds/index.js` to seed data type `node server.js` in the console to localhost server.
+run `npm install` in terminal to install the dependencies. run `source schema.sql` in sql to create database run `npm run seed` to seed data type `npm run start` in the console to localhost server.

 ## Walkthrough Videos